-Hottest Outdoor Living Design Trends for 2018
+Hottest Outdoor Living Design Trends for this summer

 Looking for the hottest outdoor living design trends this year?

 In recent years, we are trending towards a natural, yet colourful look with earthy and neutral colour schemes and materials.
 Truly liveable outdoor spaces will become ‘the norm in new homes.
 We will rejoice in contrasts and natural finishes and herald in the next ‘look’ which some are calling the ‘tribal trend’ and some are calling the ‘Australiana trend’.

 Whatever you want to call it, if you are renovating your outdoor living space this year and trends matter to you, these ten tips will keep you up to date.

 Think unpainted timber and stone.
 Think brown and beige shades, terracotta, burned orange, russets and sienna, muddy blues and greens.
 We will see a move away from pastels and a return to bright, bold colours.
 For those who really like the calming neutral effects of 2017’s colour trend, you can keep it, but modernise it with deep blues and greens mixed with your white, grey and beige tones.
 Another popular trend is the use of different materials and textures but within the same colour family.
 Decor-wise, 2018 is going tribal, so get out your Moroccan bowls and terracotta planters.
 Look for tribal décor, patterns and accessories.

 Integrate and Blend

 The addition of new external structures around the home will be applied more thoughtfully, designed to blend with the house, and not just added as afterthoughts or obvious add-ons to the property.
 Homeowners will want their garages, carports, patios, fences, sheds, etc. to blend naturally and fashionably with their existing house and garden landscape, and the streetscape, creating a more integrated look.